Don’t get caught up in the lies told about equity release and miss out on golden opportunities!

 - The most common equity release myths and if they’re true or false.

-- If equity release is a risky product.
+- If equity release is a risky product in Oct 2021.

 - How to get the most out of your equity release plan.